Levminer/authme-docs/settings.md

 -   Default: off

-## Show 2FA descriptions

-The QR codes store a name field.
-You can turn it on, after restart on the main page you will see the name is the stored QR codes.
+## Codes description

+The saved codes description will be visible.
+You can copy it after clicking it.

 -   Default: Off

 ## Blur codes

-Blurs the code, but you can still copy it.
+Blur the saved codes.
+You can still copy it or hover over it to reveal.

 -   Default: Off

+## Search history

+Save the latest code you searched for.
+Works even after restart.

+-   Default: On

 ## Reset search after copy

-After you copy the code the search bar and the search results will reset.
+Reset the search bar after you copied a code.
+Useful if you copy and search for a lot of codes.

 -   Default: Off

-## Save search history

-Keep your search history.

--   Default: On

 ## Shortcuts